 If using your credit cards has become a deeply ingrained habit then I would encourage you to use the cash envelope system for a couple of months.

-Cash is that bit harder to hand over to the cashier and when it’s gone it’s gone, so it helps you to stick to your budget.
+When you pay cash it’s that bit harder to hand over to the cashier and when it’s gone it’s gone.

-To make these savings you need to do them as soon as you get paid which is why this is called pay yourself first.
+To make these monthly savings you need to do them as soon as you get paid which is why this is called pay yourself first.

-Set up automatic transfers into separate accounts for your retirement, for your emergency fund and for your sinking funds (money for irregular but expected bills).
+Set up automatic transfers into a separate bank account for your emergency fund, into your retirement accounts, and into your sinking funds (money for irregular but expected bills).

 What we need in life and what we want are two very different things.

-Nowadays we can have almost anything we want immediately, no need to wait to save up, just bung it on your credit card!
+We can have almost anything we want immediately, no need to wait to save up, just bung it on the plastic!